jasondbelt/clean_routine/README.md

-# 🧼 Routine Clean
+# 🧼 Clean Routine

-**Routine Clean** is a simple app that offers a stress-free way to keep your home tidy without the overwhelm.
+**Clean Routine** is a simple app that offers a stress-free way to keep your home tidy without the overwhelm.

 Most people clean reactively—waiting until messes pile up—making the process exhausting and never-ending.
-Routine Clean helps you take control with easy daily systems and routines that match your lifestyle, reduce stress, and make your space feel cozy and clean.
+Clean Routine helps you take control with easy daily systems and routines that match your lifestyle, reduce stress, and make your space feel cozy and clean.

 ---